 Sant Antoni

-Santa Maria del Camí Fair ‘Sa Fira’ takes place on the last Sunday in April with multiple activities and events to get involved in.
+The Santa María del Camí Fair ‘Sa Fira’ takes place on the last Sunday in April with multiple activities and events to get involved in.
 You’ll find all sorts happening around the village from the traditional showing of Mobylettes (mopeds) and art exhibitions, to musical concerts and sports tournaments.
-The fair showcases the areas handicrafts, produce, and wines alongside cooking demonstrations and tastings.
+The fair showcases the area’s handicrafts, produce, and wines alongside cooking demonstrations and tastings.

 Saint Margaret

-Fiestas in Honour of Saint Margaret, The Patron Saint of the Village, begin on the 20th July.
-The hoisting of the crimson flag of Santa Maria on the bell tower, along with the release of rockets and the chiming of bells signals the beginning of the fiestas, and the annual Folk-Games get underway with various tests and events between village groups.
-The day ends with dinner in the street then music and dancing.
+Fiestas in Honour of Saint Margaret, The Patron Saint of the Village, begin on the 20th of July.
+The hoisting of the crimson flag of Santa María on the bell tower, along with the release of rockets and the chiming of bells signals the beginning of the fiestas, and the annual Folk Games get underway with various tests and events between village groups.
+The day ends with dinner in the street, then music and dancing.

 Festa del Vi Novell

-As a celebrated wine region in Mallorca, an important Santa Maria event occurs on the last Saturday in November to mark the arrival of the new wine in the wineries.
+As a celebrated wine region in Mallorca, an important Santa María event occurs on the last Saturday in November to mark the arrival of the new wine in the wineries.
 During the New Wine Festival (Festa del Vi Novell) the custom is for each winery to announce the opening of the wine barrels by hanging a pine branch over the doorway.
-The festivities are then underway with wine-tastings accompanied with tapas from the municipality’s restaurants.
+The festivities are then underway with wine tastings accompanied by tapas from the municipality’s restaurants.

 Slightly off the beaten path but well worth seeking out is Moli Des Torrent with a seasonally adapted menu showcasing traditional Mallorcan and German cuisine.
 Occupying a carefully restored windmill, the setting is a perfect special occasion spot, and during summertime the cute patio beckons for an al fresco experience.

-A little further down the main road you can find Ca’n Cannoli within a large 17th-century town house.
-Walk through the unassuming restaurant into the rear courtyard and you will find a welcoming oasis with a casual and relaxed atmosphere in which to sample the Italian and Mallorcan based menu.
+A little further down the main road, you can find Ca’n Cannoli in a large 17th-century townhouse.
+Walk through the unassuming restaurant into the rear courtyard and you will find a welcoming oasis with a casual and relaxed atmosphere in which to sample the Italian and Mallorcan-based menu.

-For more live music but in cosier surroundings, head to Cas Music closer to the heart of Santa Maria on Carrer Batle Gabriel Mesquida.
-With jam sessions, DJ’s, and live musicians to provide the entertainment, you can sit back and soak up the atmosphere in this favourite local hangout.
+For more live music but in cosier surroundings, head to Cas Music closer to the heart of Santa María on Carrer Batle Gabriel Mesquida.
+With jam sessions, DJs, and live musicians to provide entertainment, you can sit back and soak up the atmosphere in this favourite local hangout.

 If a quiet evening tipple in sophisticated surroundings is more to your liking, Restaurant 19 within the Livingdreams concept space is your go-to.
 Peruse the wine list and choose one of the many delicious local offerings or try one of the tempting cocktails.
 Spend the evening in the secluded garden setting which features furniture and décor from the store’s collection or take a seat in the wine bar to sip and enjoy the ambience.